 First off, here are some general beginner VR tips you should get to know first.
 After that, we will show you some specific hardware and software VR tips.

-Do you own an Oculus Quest?
-We have a special section below for Oculus Quest tips so that you can make the best out of the #1 wireless VR headset.
+Do you own a Meta Quest?
+We have a special section below for Meta Quest tips so that you can make the best out of the #1 wireless VR headset.